Store Hours

 Plant Seeds Outside With Direct Sow

 Prepare to deal with whatever hand nature deals you: Be ready for all your seeds to sprout, none of them to come up, and anything in between.
-Your seedlings will need to survive rain, wind, rodents and insects that want a crunchy green snack, and sudden cold temperatures.
+Your seedlings will need to survive rain, wind, and sudden cold temperatures, as well as insects and animals that want a crunchy green snack.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors